facelessuser/coloraide/docs/src/markdown/gamut.md

 ![Rec.
 2020 Spectrum Clipped](./images/rec2020-spectrum-reduce.jpg)
 ///

+This doesn't mean clipping or preserving color is simply superior as there are use cases where preserving lightness is more preferable.

-But when working with colors in other ways, such behavior may not be desirable.
-For instance, if we wanted generate tones using LCH D65, we can select a color and convert it to that space.
+Let's consider some common cases that arise in CSS, cases that often require placing text on colored backgrounds.
+If we wanted to generate tones using LCH, we can select a color and convert it to that space.
 Then we can just adjust the lightness.
-A gamut mapping approach such as chroma reduction will ensure the chroma is reasonable for each level of lightness making decent tones, while clipping will instead favor the colorfulness not retaining the lightness ore sometimes even the hue.
+A gamut mapping approach such as chroma reduction will ensure the chroma is reasonable for each level of lightness making decent tones, while clipping will instead favor the colorfulness not retaining the lightness and sometimes even the hue.

 ```py play
 tones = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 100]